netsphere-labs/rails-openid-connect-idp-as/README.md

 To run it on a public server, the steps are the same as for localhost, except you will set `issuer` in the issuer.yml config file to your domain name.

-Once it's running, you can use [Nov's Sample RP on Heroku](https://connect-rp.herokuapp.com) to discover and connect to it.

 ## Notes